edezhic/prest/docs/roadmap.md

 This is a hobby project, there are no solid long-term plans and api is unstable.
-However, [the overall idea](https://prest.blog/motivation) seems quite promising to me so there are things I'll likely build next:
+However, there are things I'll likely work on next:

-- fix markdown links and use transitions with them
-- menu UI for modules and examples
-- readmes for examples and include them into the blog
-- clarify prios in the roadmap
+- fill in examples' readmes and clarify prios in the roadmap
+- embed blog styles.css without build.rs?
 - update default logo+favicon and how they are used with PWAOptions
-- embed blog styles.css without build.rs
 - extract todo ui into a separate crate to refine Storybook-like workflow

 ### Examples